aspirity-inc/easydev/documentation/src/content/docs/theming/index.md

 ## Themes

-lightTheme is the main theme and the rest are inherited from it.
+LightTheme is the main theme and the rest are inherited from it.
 The theme specifies fields with appropriate values.

 ```ts
 # light theme "@core/Theme/index.tsx"